KarolBedkowski/SunFounder-RGB-LCD-Shield-Library/README.md

 Written by Limor Fried/Ladyada  for Adafruit Industries.
 BSD license, check license.txt for more information All text above must be included in any redistribution

-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Adafruit_RGBLCDShield.
-Check that the Adafruit_RGBLCDShield folder contains Adafruit_RGBLCDShield.cpp and Adafruit_RGBLCDShield.h

-Place the Adafruit_RGBLCDShield library folder your <arduinosketchfolder>/libraries/ folder.
-You may need to create the libraries subfolder if its your first library.
-Restart the IDE.